Is Slugging the Right Skincare Trend for You? Pros and Cons

 At this point, you probably already know what slugging refers to.
 It’s the outrageously gooey act of slathering a heavy-duty petroleum jelly all over your face before you go to bed every night.
 You know, like slugs do.
 Apparently.

 The point is to lock in moisture and prevent the previous layers of products from evaporating away when you sleep.
 Thus, gaining the biggest benefit possible from those pricey nighttime serums and solutions.
 If you’ve seen an abundance of ultra-glistening faces bombarding your social media feeds, it’s easy to see that everyone is doing it.
-This begs the question…should you be slugging, too
+This begs the question…should you be slugging, too?

 Let’s dive into what it is, why people are suddenly all about it, whether or not it actually works, and most importantly, if it’s really a good idea to be rubbing this slippery stuff on your skin every night.